luxonis/depthai-hardware/docs/source/pages/SJ2088POE.rst

 Overview
 ********

-The OAK-D-POE baseboard offers full 802.3af, Class 3 PoE compliance with 1000BASE-T speeds.
+The OAK-D-PoE baseboard offers full 802.3af, Class 3 PoE compliance with 1000BASE-T speeds.
 The OAK-D-POE baseboard has three on-board cameras which implement stereo and RGB vision, piped directly into the DepthAI SoM for depth and AI processing.
 The data is then output to a host via USB 3.1 Gen1 (Type-C) or via 1000BASE-T ethernet connection.
 Ther OAK-D-POE board exposes boot selection switches, allowing the end user to boot the :ref:`BW2099 <bw2099>` module from USB or the on-board eMMC or NOR flash.